whatsupmailbox/whatsupmailbox.github.io/_posts/2015-10-15-Glossybox-Subscription-Box-October-2015-Review.md

 <img src="/images//GlossyboxOct2015OpenPackage.jpg" border="0" style="border:none;max-width:100%;" alt="Glossybox Subscription" />
 </a></center>

-<p>They package their boxes inside of another box for shipping purposes, makes the products extra protected and feels more luxurious to open =)</p>
+<p>They package their boxes inside of another box for shipping purposes, and I like that because it ensures that the Glossybox itself comes without dents, scratches and in perfect condition.</p>

 <br>